Summarized Tax Strategies

 • Your business (employers) get a full deduction for medical reimbursements.
 Paired with a high-deductible health insurance plan, it helps bridge medical costs efficiently.

 • The plan must be employer-funded — no salary deferrals allowed.
+Unlike an HSA or a Flexible Spending Account (FSA), employees cannot contribute any of their own pre-tax salary to an HRA.

 • S Corp shareholders (greater than 2% ownership) are ineligible to participate in an HRA on a tax-free basis.
 However, S Corps can offer HRAs to their non-owner W-2 employees.